Pescadero Creek (Pajaro River): Watershed and Course

 Pescadero Creek runs southerly through the southern Santa Cruz Mountains about 2.5 mi southwest of Gilroy, California.
 At about two-thirds of its course it is joined by Castro Valley Road, which passes with the stream through Hatfield Canyon, then crosses into Santa Cruz County and receives from the right Star Creek, which drains the eastern flank of 1618 ft tall Atherton Peak.
 Next, Pescadero Creek passes to the east of 1575 ft tall Mount Pajaro on its way to its confluence with the Pajaro River, about 9.5 mi east of Watsonville, California.

 Ecology and Conservation

 Pescadero Creek hosts spawning runs of anadromous steelhead trout (Oncorhynchus mykiss).

+The use of the word "salmon" in the above historical accounts is not specific and may refer to either steelhead trout or salmon.
+However, Stanford University ichthyologist John Otterbein Snyder indicated in a 1912 report that Chinook salmon (Oncorhynchus tschawytscha) ran in the Pajaro River watershed.
+In 1953, local Gilroy resident, Herman Garcia Sr., caught a Chinook salmon in Uvas Creek, a tributary of the Pajaro River watershed.
+Also, two adult Chinook salmon 60 cm and 65 cm long were caught and released in a 2005 study of San Felipe Lake, although these may have been fall-run Chinook from hatchery releases.

 The 1200 acre Star Creek Ranch on the eastern slope of Mount Atherton has been protected by the Land Trust of Santa Cruz County.
 The Ranch is bordered by 2 mi of Pescadero Creek and harbors 350 acre of coast redwood (Sequoia sempervirens) forest, oak woodlands and grasslands.
 It is a component of a critical linkage for wildlife to move from the Santa Cruz Mountains to the Gabilan Range to the south.